Nibiru-Network/nibiru-docs.github.io/docs/become-a-validator/validator-set-up.md

 # Validator Node Configuration

 Instructions for configuring a Validator Node on the Nibiru Network.
+This setup assumes you're logged in as `root`.

 ## Hardware Requirements